molliemarie/CodeHerConferenceWorkshop2017/README.md

 ## Demo

 Finished example will be located here (link to be added after workshop).
-Data used in the demo (as well as some code I used to clean and prepare it) is included in the [data directory](/data).
+Data used in the demo is included in the [data directory](/data).

 ## Further Learnings / Fancy Examples
 Further learnings and fancy examples [located here](d3examples.md).